 - Should a spillage accident cause you to fear you were about to lose your life, you could also claim for mental trauma and psychological injuries.

 - Unfortunately, if a spillage caused a very serious injury to someone, it could be fatal.
 If a loved one has lost their life with a fatal injury because of a spillage, you may be able to claim compensation for your loss, and to cover funeral expenses and other costs.

-Calculating compensation is done by looking at the severity of the impacts of your injury on your health.
+Calculating compensation for having slipped on liquid is done by looking at the severity of the impacts of your injury on your health.
 There are a number of different factors that go into working out what this figure should be.
 They include, but are not limited to: